akapulko20/Tiny-Compass-Watch/README.md

 ```
   The [TinyMegaI2C Library](https://github.com/technoblogy/tiny-mega-i2c) by David Johnson-Davies has been chosen for communication with MPU-9250.
 However, *TinyMegaI2C.read()* function replaced, as was discussed [here](https://github.com/technoblogy/tiny-mega-i2c/issues/3).
 The corresponding function proposed by [buckket](https://gist.github.com/buckket/09619e6cdc5dee056d41bfb57065db81) has been used.
 Also, I2C clock frequency decreased down to 20kHz for a proper work with an internal pull-up resistors.

   The program interact with minimally sufficient set of the MPU-9250 registers.
-The *SetMPU9250()* function activate bypass mode in order to comunicate with MPU-6500 and AK8963 separately, and reads sensitivity adjustment values of AK8963 (factory calibrations of the axial sensitivity)
+In order to separately operate the AK8963 and MPU-6500 devices bypass mode should be selected.
+Magnetometer factory calibrations of the axial sensitivity (ASAX,ASAY,ASAZ) have been read and applied for both the measurements
+and calibration.
   ```C++
                void SetMPU9250() {
                  ...